ktap/ktap/doc/tutorial.md

    ktap choose dynamically typed language as initial implementation.

-**Q: Why we need ktap for event tracing?
-There already have a built-in ftrace**
+**Q: Why do we need ktap for event tracing?
+There is already a built-in ftrace**

-A: This also is a common question for all dynamic tracing tool, not only ktap. ktap provide more flexibility than built-in tracing infrastructure.
-Suppose you need print a global variable when tracepoint hit, or you want print backtrace, even more, you want to store some info into associative array, and display it in histogram style when tracing end, in these case, some of them ftrace can take it, some of them ftrace can not.
+A: This is also a common question for all dynamic tracing tools, not only ktap. ktap provides more flexibility than built-in the tracing infrastructure.
+Suppose you need to print a global variable at a tracepoint hit, or you want to print a backtrace.
+Furthermore, you want to store some info into an associative array, and display it as a histogram when tracing ends. `ftrace` cannot handle all these requirements.
-   Overall, ktap provide you with great flexibility to scripting your own trace need.
+   Overall, ktap provides you with great flexibility to scripting your own trace needs.

 **Q: How about the performance?
 Is ktap slow?**

-A: ktap is not slow, the bytecode is very high-level, based on lua, the language virtual machine is register-based(compare with stack-based), with little instruction, the table data structure is heavily optimized in ktapvm. ktap use per-cpu allocation in many place, without global locking scheme, it's very fast when executing tracepoint callback.
+A: ktap is not slow.
+The bytecode is very high-level, based on Lua.
+The language's virtual machine is register-based (compare to stack-based found in JVM and CLR), with a small number of instructions.
+The table data structure is heavily optimized in ktapvm. ktap uses per-cpu allocation in many places, without the global locking scheme.
+   It is very fast when executing tracepoint callbacks.
-   Performance benchmark showing that the overhead of ktap running is nearly 10%(store event name into associative array), compare with full speed running without any tracepoint enabled.
+   Performance benchmarks are showing that the overhead of ktap runtime is nearly 10% (storing event name into associative array), compared to the full speed running time without any tracepoints enabled.

-   ktap will optimize overhead all the time, hopefully the overhead will decrease to little than 5%, even more.
+   ktap will keep optimizing unfailingly.
+Hopefully the overhead will decrease to little more than 5%, or even less.

-**Q: Why not porting a high level language implementation into kernel directly?
+**Q: Why not port a higher level language implementation into kernel directly?
-   Like python/JVM?**
+   Like Python and Java?**

-A: I take serious on the size of vm and memory footprint.
-Python vm is large, it's not suit to embed into kernel, and python have some functionality which we don't need.
+A: I am serious on the size of VM and the memory footprint.
+The Python VM is too large for embedding into the kernel, and Python has many advanced functionalities which we do not really need.

-   The bytecode of other high level language is also big, ktap only have 32 bytecodes, python/java/erlang have nearly two hundred bytecodes.
+   The number of bytecode opcodes of other higher level languages is also big. ktap only have 32 bytecode opcodes, whereas Python/Java/Erlang all have nearly two hundred bytecodes.
-   There also have some problems when porting those language into kernel, userspace programming have many differences with kernel programming, like float numbers, handle sleeping code carefully in kernel, deadloop is not allowed in kernel, multi-thread management, etc.., so it's impossible to porting language implementation into kernel with little adaption work.
+   There are also some problems when porting those language into the kernel.
+   Kernel programming is very different from userspace programming, like lack of floating-point numbers, handling sleeping code, deadloop is not allowed in kernel, multi-thread management, and etc. So it is impossible to port large language implementations over to the kernel environment with trivial efforts.

-**Q: What's the status of ktap now?**
+**Q: What is the status of ktap now?**

-A: Basically it works on x86-32, x86-64, powerpc, arm, it also could work for other hardware architecture, but not proven yet(I don't have enough hardware to test)
-   If you found some bug, fix it on you own programming skill, or report to me.
+A: Basically it works on x86-32, x86-64, powerpc, arm, it also could work for other hardware architectures, but not tested yet (I don't have enough hardware to test) If you find any bugs, fix it on you own programming skills, or just report to me.

-**Q: How to hack ktap?
-I want to write some extensions onto ktap.**
+**Q: How to hack on ktap?
+I want to write some extensions for ktap.**

-A: welcome hacking.
+A: Patches welcome!
+Volunteers welcome!
-   You can write your own library to fulfill your specific need, you can write any script as you want.
+   You can write your own libraries to fulfill your specific needs, or write scripts for fun.

 **Q: What's the plan of ktap? any roadmap?**

-A: the current plan is deliver stable ktapvm kernel modules, more ktap script, and bugfix.
+A: The current plan is to deliver stable ktapvm kernel modules, more ktap scripts, and more bugfixes.

 # References